Billing & Payment of Fees

 Charter Oak State College began taking advantage of the Connecticut State Tax Intercept Program under Connecticut General Statue 12-742.
 Under the law the Commissioner of Administrative Services is authorized to intercept State Refunds to offset debts or obligations owed to the State of Connecticut-Charter Oak State College.

-If a payment made to a student account is returned by the bank for any reason, it is the student’s responsibility repay the original amount of the payment plus a returned payment fee of $35.
+If a payment made to a student account is returned by the bank for any reason, it is the student’s responsibility to repay the original amount of the payment plus a returned payment fee.
 Multiple returned payments and/or failure to comply with the terms of any payment plan may result in cancellation of classes, suspension of eligibility to register for future classes, and loss of ability to pay by check/eCheck at Charter Oak State College.

 Method of Communication: Charter Oak State College uses students’ College e-mail accounts as an official method of communication, and the student is responsible for reading the e-mails received from Charter Oak State College on a timely basis.